ali-raheem/margarine/README.md

 # Margarine

-Simple anigram finder in Haskell
+Simple anigram finder in Haskell.
+Aiming to be functional equivalent to anigramer.

 ## Usage